MaillPierre/SWKrimpSim/SWPattern/README.md

 4) Compression of the second base with the codetable (TBD)
 5) Conclusion regarding the two obtained compression rates (TBD)

-Uses SMPF for the some of the frequent itemsets algorithms Includes JenatUtils classes
+Uses SMPF for the some of the frequent itemsets algorithms.
+Includes JenaUtils classes.